 - View as map

-The Mountmellick Museum is located in a refurbished grain mill built in 1830 on a four acre site overlooking the Owenass River, in Mountmellick County Laois.
+The Mountmellick Museum is located in a refurbished grain mill built in 1830 overlooking the Owenass River, in Mountmellick County Laois.
 It is dedicated to showcasing Mountmellick's rich Quaker industrial past.